WebAssembly/component-model/design/mvp/Explainer.md

 corresponding despecialized types, but have distinct type constructors (which are not type-equal to the unspecialized type constructors) and thus have distinct binary encodings.
-This allows specialized value types to convey a more specific intent; for example, `result` isn't just a variant, it's a variant that *means* success or failure, so source-code bindings can expose it via idiomatic source-language error reporting.
+This allows specialized value types to convey a more specific intent.
+For example, `result` isn't just a variant, it's a variant that *means* success or failure, so source-code bindings can expose it via idiomatic source-language error reporting.
 Additionally, this can sometimes allow values to be represented differently.
 For example,